 If there is more than one person who could fill this role, you can decide who to nominate.
 Whoever you nominate, you must be sure that they fully understand the importance of the role.

-Your Key Contact is, as the name implies, the UKVI’s other main point of contact for the Tier 2 Sponsor Licence.
-UKVI will contact them in the event that they have queries about your Sponsor Licence application, the documents submitted or the payment.
+Your Key Contact is, as the name implies, the UKVI’s other main point of contact for the sponsor licence.
+UKVI will contact them in the event that they have queries about your sponsor licence application, the documents submitted or the payment.

 The Key Contact also does not have automatic access to the SMS.
 If they require access to the system they will need to be set up as a Level 1 or Level 2 user.